 Greenhill & Co.
 International LLP and Greenhill & Co.
-Europe LLP, our controlled affiliated partnerships with offices in the United Kingdom and Germany, respectively, through which we conduct our European advisory business, are licensed by and also subject to regulation by the United Kingdom's Financial Conduct Authority ("FCA").
+Europe LLP, our wholly owned affiliated partnerships with offices in the United Kingdom and Germany, respectively, through which we conduct the majority of our European advisory business, are licensed by and also subject to regulation by the United Kingdom's Financial Conduct Authority ("FCA").
 Greenhill & Co.
+Europe

-Europe LLP is also licensed and subject to regulation by the Federal Financial Supervisory Authority in Germany ("BaFin").
+LLP also is licensed by and subject to regulation by the Federal Financial Supervisory Authority in Germany ("BaFin").
 The current UK regulatory regime is based upon the Financial Services and Markets Act 2000 (the "FSMA"), together with secondary legislation and other rules made under the FSMA.
 These rules govern all aspects of our advisory business in the United Kingdom, including carrying on regulated activities, record keeping, approval standards for individuals, anti-money laundering and periodic reporting.